 The Registrar’s Office is responsible for maintaining and safeguarding records of student academic performance; monitoring compliance with academic requirements; facilitating the scheduling of classes; managing the process of enrolling in University courses and programs; providing official transcripts and other documents to verify student achievement; maintaining an accurate catalog of all academic offerings; facilitating the transfer of student records between WSU and other institutions; and verifying compliance with federal and state regulations and with the expectations of agencies with which WSU or its students have obligations.

 WSU offers classes in two 15-week semesters and a summer term which consists of May, June and July sessions.
-Continuing students register for fall and summer classes during April of the previous academic year, and for spring classes during November.
+Continuing students register for fall classes during April of the previous academic year, and for spring and summer classes during November.
 New students typically register for classes during June of the summer before their first fall semester.
 All course registration is performed electronically on the WSU website.
-Prior to registering for on-campus (Winona) classes, new and returning students must satisfy admissions requirements.
-All Winona campus undergraduate students must also contact their advisor each fall and spring term to receive their registration access code.
+Prior to registering for on-campus classes, new and returning students must satisfy admissions requirements.
+All undergraduate students must also contact their advisor each fall and spring term to receive their registration access code.
 See the Admissions section for an explanation of the admissions policies and procedures for new and returning students.
-When new students’ applications have been approved and processed, WSU sends each student a Warrior ID number and a PIN number.

 Each semester, WSU schedules an Advising Period (see the Academic Calendar).
-During this period, students who are enrolling in on-campus (Winona) classes must meet with their advisors (see Academic Resources ).
-In addition to providing academic advising, the advisor gives the student an access code that the student must use, together with the Warrior ID number and the PIN number, to initiate the WSU Web Registration procedure for the fall and spring semesters.
+During this period, students who are enrolling in classes must meet with their advisors (see Academic Resources ).
+In addition to providing academic advising, the advisor gives the student an access code that the student must use, together with the Star ID number and the PIN, to initiate the WSU Web Registration procedure for the fall and spring semesters.
 Summer term registration does not require an access code.
-Extension courses do not require access codes.

 Up-to-date reports are available to assist students in their academic planning.
 From this web address, students can access the Minnesota State Colleges and Universities Student eServices where they may view and print their current academic transcript.
-Students can also get a copy of their Degree Audit Report from the Degree Auditing Reporting System (DARS).
+Students can also get a copy of their degree audit report from the Degree Auditing Reporting System (uAchieve/DARS).
 The DARS report is designed to help students select courses and build their academic schedule by displaying their progress at any point in their career.
 It shows how courses taken at WSU or transferred from other schools apply to the student’s degree and what courses are still needed to meet all requirements.
 Students use this information to work with their advisors to better plan their academic careers.

 The order of registration for continuing students is determined by the number of academic credits they have completed.
 Students with the greatest number of credits register first.
 The schedule of registration windows during which students may register is available on Student eServices.
 The Registrar strongly advises students to print a copy of their updated schedule any time they use the Web Registration system to add or delete courses and to maintain a personal folder of all records of academic progress.